 Why I love this... and you will too!

 Spinach and Artichoke Pasta transforms the flavors of a classic appetizer into a comforting main dish.
-The minimal prep and short cook time is as crave-worthy as the flavor combination.
+The minimal prep and short cook time are as crave-worthy as the flavor combination.

 The ease of this recipe comes from using pantry and freezer staples.
 And, the sauce comes together quickly while the pasta cooks.

 I've updated this recipe since I originally posted it and the changes are A+.
-Creamed spinach adds the spinach component of course, but it also creates the perfect base for the sauce.
+Creamed spinach adds not only the spinach component but also the creamy sauce base.
 The result is lighter and even more delicious.

 - Pasta - Any shape with ridges or nooks is a great choice.
 All the grooves will catch the delicious sauce.